Barnabas35/COMP1A/README.md

 # COMP1A
-Online schedule and upcomming assigments tracking website for COMP1A at MTU.
+Online schedule and upcoming assignments tracking website for COMP1A at MTU.